On the two-dimensional Schr\"odinger operator with an attractive potential of the Bessel-Macdonald type: Self-adjointness of the Schr odinger operator and all that

 \section{\bf Self-adjointness of the Schr\"odinger operator and all that}

 In this section, the preservation of self-adjointness of the free particle hamiltonian $H_0$ under small symmetric perturbations is considered.
 In particular, the application of Kato-Rellich Theorem to the hamiltonian (\ref{HOper}) is discussed.
 This theorem is a cornerstone in the theory of self-adjointness for hamiltonian operators $H_0+V$.
-As a starting point, let us remember the following
+As a starting point, let us remember the following (see, for example, Reed-Simon~\cite{RS})

 \begin{definition}[Kato's Criterion] Suppose $A,B$ are two densely defined linear operators in ${\mathscr H}$.\footnote{Throughout this article ${\mathscr H}$ is assumed to be a complex Hilbert space.} $B$ is called a {\bf Kato perturbation} of $A$ if, and only if, $\boldsymbol{\mathfrak{Dom}}(A) \subset \boldsymbol{\mathfrak{Dom}}(B)$ and there are non-negative real numbers $0 \leqslant a < 1$ and $b(a) \in (0,\infty)$ such that